Timothy-Lloyd/aci-tools/README.md

 **To do list:**
 1. Add further fabric playbooks with time saving functions
 2. Expand existing playbook functions
-3. Add a fabric interface configuration playbook
-4. Look at error handling
+3. Look at error handling
-5. Investigate switch profile policy
+4. Investigate switch profile policy

 ## Playbook descriptions
 This section describes the functions of the various playbooks: